UoMResearchIT/r-shinysender/README.md

 sets the cache location and turns Packrat on.
 The staging `.Rprofile` also configure the UoM web proxy so we can download packages.
 The deployed `.Rprofile` doesn't set up access to the UoM web proxy, so deployed apps will be unable to access remote sites.
 If this functionality is needed the proxy will need to be set in the local `.Rprofile` before deployment).

+### Shiny training

+https://uomresearchit.github.io/r-shiny-course/ contains the notes for a half day workshop on developing Shiny apps.
+This may be useful if you haven't used Shiny before

 ### Server fingerprint